arahmad20/mind-care/README.md

-This aplication is to capstone projct UT
+This aplication is to capstone project UT
 Dev by : Ahmad Dani Af Rizal

 ## Getting Started